btmyles/ScheduleMaker/README.md

 * Schedule Drawing: OpenCV
 * Application Packaging: PyInstaller

-## Milestones:
+## Goals:
-* 31 May 2019: Working text-based scheduler for one class
+* Working text-based scheduler for one class
-* 30 June 2019: Working text-based scheduler for multiple classes
+* Working text-based scheduler for multiple classes
-* 31 July 2019: Working GUI program on local computer
+* Working GUI program on local computer
-* 31 August 2019: Show schedule as an image
+* Show schedule as an image

-## Other goals:
+## Secondary goals:
 * Downloadable image file of schedule
 * Distribute by creating executables
 * Optimize when courses of same subject are given